smartdevicelink/sdl_security_ios/README.md

 In order to check the mobile certificate parameters, the security library needs the TLS issuer and certificate password used to generate the certificate.
 Currently the the `SDLTLSIssuer` and `SDLTLSCertPassword` properties used to check the certificate are hardcoded in the **SDLPrivateSecurityConstants.m** file.

 ### Certificate Storage
 Once the certificate is downloaded it is stored on disk so the certificate can persist between app sessions.
-The `VendorName` property in the  **SDLSecurityManager.m** file is used to create a directory where your certificate is stored.
+The `VendorName` property in the **SDLPrivateSecurityConstants.m** file is used to create a directory where your certificate is stored.
 We recommend updating this property to your company name.

 ### Renaming the Library
 In order to use this security library with SDL, an OEM must rename this library and classes.
 This is because a developer who wants to support multiple OEMS will have to add a security manager from each OEM.
 If OEMS use the same class names then it will be impossible for the developer to include more than one security library in their application.